grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-grafana-cloud.md

 1. Install the self-hosted Grafana Loki integration by going to your hosted Grafana instance, clicking the lightning bolt icon labeled **Integrations and Connections**, then search for and install the **Self-hosted Grafana Loki** integration.

-1. Once the self-hosted Grafana Loki integration is installed, you should be able to click the **View Dashboards** button to see the installed dashboards.
+1. Once the self-hosted Grafana Loki integration is installed, click the **View Dashboards** button to see the installed dashboards.